MicrosoftDocs/azure-dev-docs/articles/python/configure-python-web-app-codespaces.md

 ms.custom: devx-track-python
 ---

-# Create a dev environment in GitHub Codespaces with FastAPI and Postgres
+# Create a GitHub Codespaces dev environment with FastAPI and Postgres

 This article shows you how to run FastAPI and Postgres together in a development environment using [GitHub Codespaces][1].
 Codespaces is a development environment hosted in the cloud.
 Using Codespaces enables you to create a configurable and repeatable development environment.